yichunzhao/Demo-Thymeleaf-SpringMvc/README.md

 # Formed-based Spring Security using Database

+*SecurityContextHolder*

+A `SecuityContextHolder` contains a `SecurityContext`, which cantains an `Authentication` that consists of `Principle`(user), `Credential`(pwd), Authorities(permissions).
+By default the `SecurityContextHolder` uses a ThreadLocal to store a `SecurityContext`, meaning that the `SecurityContext` is always availiable to methods in the same thread, even if the `SecurityContext` is not passed around as an argument to those methods.

+It is the place to store the details of who is authenticatd.
+It is the heart of Spring security authentication model, and contains the SecurityContext.

+*User-password authentication*

+One of the most common ways to authenticate a user by validating username and password.

+*Reading the username and passowrd*

+reading name password froma Customised login page

+*Storage mechanisms*

+User security details is stored in a Relational database

 # Thymeleaf

 Thymeleaf is a view framework.
 It works well with Spring MVC.
 The key to use it is to link the view, model, and controller together.